 |

-Lightning talks and Q&A: The Collaboration Zone: harnessing our collective power We will have three lightening talks highlighting new and exciting collaborations taking place across the library community.
+Lightning talks and Q&A: The Collaboration Zone: harnessing our collective power We will have lightening talks highlighting new and exciting collaborations taking place across the library community.
 We will hear from:

 |